San7o/hive-operator/docs/DESIGN.md

 ## Pod Controller

-When a pod is changed, we want to update both `HiveData` and the eBPF map.
+When a pod is changed, we want to update both `KiveData` and the eBPF map.
 To achieve, this we need a pod controller.
 There are two main operations we are concerned about with pods: pod creation and pod termination.
-- creation: upon creation, the controller should send a reconcile request for `HivePolicy` so that new `HiveData` will be generated for the new pod.
+- creation: upon creation, the controller should send a reconcile request for `KivePolicy` so that new `KiveData` will be generated for the new pod.
-- termination: upon termination, the controller should check if each `HiveData` refers to an existing pod.
+- termination: upon termination, the controller should check if each `KiveData` refers to an existing pod.
 If it does not, then that resource should be eliminated.

 Failures are treated as terminations.